I stole a Bra!

 “You’ll leave me.”

-Thankfully, just like the shop-keeper, God’s grace and humor prevail.
-And like the shop-keeper, He knows I didn’t mean to pick up all that emotional detritus along the bumpy road of life.
-He knows it weighs me down and can get me into all sorts of trouble.
-And He knows just how to help me put it down.
-And He forgives me.
+Thankfully, just like the shop-keeper, God’s grace and humor prevail, and like the shop-keeper, He knows I didn’t mean to pick up all that emotional detritus along the bumpy road of life.
+He knows it weighs me down and gets me into trouble, and He knows just how to help me put it down.

 The one BIG difference between my new favorite shop owner and God, is that He paid for me.
 I don’t owe a thing.
 Nada.
 Zip.
 Zero.
-All I have to do is put them down and let go.
-Of course that’s easier said than done, but I think it will be worth it.
+All I have to do is put this baggage down, let go, and walk away.

-So, that’s how God spoke to a dippy, English kleptomanic, through a very unattractive piece of underwear, about how to lay down her emotional baggage!
+So, that’s how God spoke to a dippy, middle-aged woman, through a very unattractive piece of underwear, about how to lay down her emotional baggage!
 Wow.
 I guess He meant it when He said,

 “For my thoughts are not your thoughts, neither are your ways my ways,” declares the LORD.
 Isaiah 55:8